-During your visit to the CMA, our staff is happy to answer your questions about the Museum and the surrounding area.
-Visit the information desk for any assistance you may need.
+During your visit to the CMA, our staff is happy to answer your questions about the museum and the surrounding area.
+Ask at the visitor services desk for any assistance you may need.

 Bag Lockers & Coat Check

-Self serve coat check and lockers are available near the Museum Shop.
+Self-serve coat check and lockers are available near the CMA Shop.
 Note that umbrellas, backpacks, parcels, and large bags must be checked.

 Strollers & Wheelchairs

 Complimentary strollers and wheelchairs are available on a first-come, first-served basis.
-Please visit the information desk to check-out a stroller or wheelchair.
+Please visit the visitor services desk to check-out a stroller or wheelchair.
 If you need assistance while using a wheelchair, please bring a caregiver to help you.